§ A · The one principle

 § E · Make your own

-the "Explain" studio pathwayBecause every tool is a single readable file with no dependencies, the most direct way to understand one is to open its source and change it — swap the frozen examples for your own, relabel a knob, or fork the structure into a new mechanism.
+the "Explain" studio pathwayBecause the tools use inspectable local source rather than a bundled application, a direct way to understand one is to open its entry point and follow or change it — swap the frozen examples for your own, relabel a knob, or fork the structure into a new mechanism.
+Some tools are one file; others draw on shared assets or additional local modules.
 Building an explanatory tool, poster, or concept bridge is one of the camp's final-project pathways.